mthorning/matt-thorning.dev/src/pages/2019-08-14-react-object-components/index.md

 ```
 This instance is an object; when we say a component is a class, what we actually mean is that it is an object.
 This new object component can have its own state and methods, some of which can be lifecycle methods (render, componentDidMount, etc.) which React will call at the appropriate points during the app's lifetime.

-With a function component, React just calls it like an ordinary function (which it is!) and it returns either HTML markup or more React components.
+With a functional component, React just calls it like an ordinary function (which it is!) and it returns either HTML markup or more React components.
 The lifecycle methods and access to component state now needs to be imported so that they can be used in the component, they work entirely based on the order in which they are called by each component which uses them; this is why you can only call hooks at the top level of the component and they can't be called conditionally.

 ## The Constructor Function
 JavaScript doesn't have classes.
 I know it looks like it has classes, we've just written two!
 But under-the-hood JavaScript is not a class-based language, it is prototype-based.
 Classes were added with the ECMAScript 2015 specification (also referred to as ES6) and are just a cleaner syntax for existing functionality.